 About the Organization: Striving to do justice work among the poor, Christian Legal Clinics of Philadelphia provides legal services to low-income clients in the name of Christ.

 DPC Engagement: DPC contributes financially to Christian Legal Clinics of Philadelphia so that they are better able to fulfill their mission in the community.

 Watch to learn more about Christian Legal Clinics!

 About the Organization: Code Blue, or the Coalition to Shelter and Support the Homeless, provides emergency shelter to homeless individuals in Bucks County on very cold nights.

-DPC Engagement: Doylestown Presbyterian Church serves as a host site for Code Blue one month a year, as well as provides financial support to the organization.
-In 2014, the shelter was open 75 different nights and 2 days, and 40 guests came throughout the winter.
-All members of the congregation are encouraged to volunteer to assist with the shelter in nights it is in operation or help prepare meals for guests in advance.
-More information on how to volunteer is available on the "Serve Locally" page in the mission section of the church website in the fall and winter months.
+DPC Engagement: DPC serves as a host site for Code Blue one month a year, as well as provides financial support to the organization.
+In 2019, the shelter was open at DPC during the month of February for 20 nights, with an average of 20-25 guest a night.
+All members of the congregation are encouraged to volunteer to assist with the shelter in nights it is in operation or help prepare meals for guests.
+More information on how to volunteer is available on the "local volunteer opportunities" page in the mission section of the church website in the fall and winter months.